yambo-code/yambopy/docs/source/scheduler.rst

 Schedulerpy
 ==========================
-Schedulerpy is a simple python script to run applications on different schedulers (PBS, OAR) and bash using the same python scripts.
+Schedulerpy is a simple set of python modules to run applications on different schedulers (PBS, OAR) and bash using the same python scripts.

 Basic concept
 --------------------------